 CGP makes their best efforts to capture and report all ToVs to HCPs, HCOs, and POs with their primary practice in a country with EFPIA Code of Practice and/or other cross border transparency reporting requirements.
-The country of disclosure will be the country of the company that transferred the funds.
-For CGP the disclosure takes place locally in Cyprus, at the company's website.
+The country of disclosure will be determined by the address of principal practice for HCPs and the address of registration for an HCO.